 Why have a DNA policy?

-A DNA ‘Did not attend’ means that the patient does not turn up for the appointment and does not contact the surgery with enough time in advance to cancel/change appointment.
+A DNA ‘Did not attend’ means that the patient does not turn up for the appointment and does not contact the surgery with enough time in advance to cancel/change an appointment.

 A significant number of appointments per week are classified as ‘DNA’ (there were 5.25 hours of DNAs in the last week and over 1200 DNAs in 2018, the equivalent of over 7 full days of missed clinical appointments).